* Shares supported by optimism on earnings, global growth

 * Bitcoin hits record after CME says will launch futures

-TOKYO, Nov 1 (Reuters) - Asian shares hit a 10-year high on Wednesday on the back of solid economic growth globally, while oil prices extended a bull run on hopes that major oil producers will maintain their output cuts.
+TOKYO, Nov 1 (Reuters) - Asian shares looked set to extend their gains into a fourth straight day on Wednesday on the back of solid economic growth, while oil prices were on a bull run on hopes of an extension of output cuts by major oil producers.

-MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.6 percent, led by 1.1 percent gains in South Korea while Japan's Nikkei gained 1.4 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.3 percent in early trade while Japan's Nikkei gained 1.0 percent.

 Wall Street's three major indexes ticked up on Tuesday to end October with their biggest monthly gains since February.

 Markets showed a muted response after a pickup truck driver killed eight people and injured more than a dozen others by driving down a New York City bike path, an incident U.S. authorities said was a terrorist attack.

 Investors are focused on the progress of a U.S. tax-cut plan being developed by President Donald Trump and fellow Republicans and on Trump's announcement of the next head of the Federal Reserve.
 The White House said he will reveal his Fed pick on Thursday.

 Tax legislation had been expected on Wednesday, but sources said Republicans in the U.S. House of Representatives will delay the release for a day as lawmakers try to overcome differences involving the treatment of retirement savings accounts and state and local taxes.

 "If the negotiation gets derailed, that would have a negative impact on markets so we need to be careful," said Masahiro Ichikawa, senior strategist at Sumitomo Mitsui Asset Management.

 Trump's decision on the Fed chair is upstaging the start of its two-day policy meeting in Washington on Tuesday, although it is widely expected to leave interest rates unchanged in its statement on Wednesday.